Print PDF version

 -

-4.1.1 Ensure that every effort is made to avoid entry into a confined space.
+4.2.1 Ensure that every effort is made to avoid entry into a confined space.
 Where entry into any confined space cannot be avoided, a suitable and sufficient assessment of the risks to health must be carried out in accordance with STFC SHE Code No 6 'Risk Management, see Appendix 1.
-See Appendix 2and 3 for guidance on carrying out such assessments and for a completed example.
+See Appendix 3 and 4 for guidance on carrying out such assessments and for a completed example.

 -

-4.1.2 Ensure that, prior to entry into a confined space, a written safe system of work, including emergency procedures, has been developed (see Appendix 4 for an example safe system of work) and a confined space permit to work issued by an authorised confined space permit to work issuer, see Appendix 5and 7.
+4.2.2 Ensure that, prior to entry into a confined space, a written safe system of work, including emergency procedures, risk assessment and method statement, has been developed (see Appendix 8 for an example safe system of work) and a confined space permit to work issued by an authorised confined space permit to work issuer, see Appendix 7.
+See SHE Directory.

 -